ctrlcctrlv/infinity/README.md

-This fork adds a new board option to infinity:
+This fork adds a new board option to the version of infinity as of Jan.
+28th 2015:

 The requirement to solve a captcha in order to create a thread, but not in order to post a reply.